Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Linearization for actions of compact groups on manifolds and complex analytic spaces

 \end{thm}

 By automorphism of $X$ in Theorem \ref{thm:Cartan_linearization_theorem} one means a biholomorphic transformation.
 Following Akhiezer \cite[Section 2.2, p.
-35]{Akhiezer_lie_group_actions_complex_analysis}, suppose now that $X$ be an arbitrary complex space, $G$ is a group acting on $X$, and $z_0 \in X$ is a fixed point of $G$.
-Then $G$ acts naturally on the local algebra $\sO_{X,z_0}$ by algebra automorphisms.
-Namely, for $g \in G$, we have an automorphism $\sO_{X,z_0} \ni f_{z_0} \mapsto (f \circ g^{-1})_{z_0} \in \sO_{X,z_0}$, where $f$ is a holomorphic function defined on an open neighborhood $U$ of $z_0$.
-Given $g$, the germ $(f \circ g^{-1})_{z_0}$ depends only on the germ $f_{z_0}$, but not on its representative $f \in \sO_X(U)$.
-This representation of $G$ on $\sO_{X,z_0}$ induces the \emph{isotropy representation},
+35]{Akhiezer_lie_group_actions_complex_analysis}, suppose now that $X$ is an arbitrary complex space, $G$ is a group acting on $X$, and $p \in X$ is a fixed point of $G$.
+Then $G$ acts naturally on the local algebra $\sO_{X,p}$ by algebra automorphisms.
+Namely, for $g \in G$, we have an automorphism $\sO_{X,p} \ni f_p \mapsto (f \circ g^{-1})_p \in \sO_{X,p}$, where $f$ is a holomorphic function defined on an open neighborhood $U$ of $p$.
+Given $g$, the germ $(f \circ g^{-1})_p$ depends only on the germ $f_p$ and not on its representative $f \in \sO_X(U)$.
+This representation of $G$ on $\sO_{X,p}$ induces the \emph{isotropy representation},

-where $T_{z_0}X = (\fm_{z_0}/\fm_{z_0}^2)^*$ is the Zariski tangent space to $X$ at the point $z_0$ and $\fm_{z_0}$ is the maximal ideal in the local ring $\sO_{X,z_0}$.
+where $T_pX = (\fm_p/\fm_p^2)^*$ is the Zariski tangent space to $X$ at the point $p$ and $\fm_p$ is the maximal ideal in the local ring $\sO_{X,p}$.
 Kaup \cite{Kaup_1965} provides the following generalization of Theorem \ref{thm:Cartan_linearization_theorem} from the category of complex manifolds to complex analytic spaces.

 \begin{thm}[Kaup linearization theorem for actions of compact groups on complex analytic spaces] (See Akhiezer \cite[Section 2.2, p.
-36, Linearization Theorem]{Akhiezer_lie_group_actions_complex_analysis} and Kaup \cite[Satz 5, p.
+36, Linearization Theorem]{Akhiezer_lie_group_actions_complex_analysis} or Kaup \cite[Satz 5, p.
 84]{Kaup_1965}.)
 Let $K$ be a compact topological group acting continuously on a complex analytic space $X$.
-If $z_0 \in X$ is a fixed point of $K$, then there exists a $K$-invariant neighborhood $U$ of $z_0$ in $X$, a $\tau_{z_0}(K)$-invariant neighborhood $V$ of the origin $0 \in T_{z_0}X$, and a closed $K$-equivariant embedding $\varphi: U \to V$. \end{thm}
+If $p \in X$ is a fixed point of $K$, then there exist a $K$-invariant neighborhood $U$ of $p$ in $X$, a $\tau_p(K)$-invariant neighborhood $V$ of the origin $0 \in T_pX$, and a closed $K$-equivariant embedding $\varphi: U \to V$. \end{thm}